areebx31/Areeb-portfolio/README.md

 # Areeb Portfolio

-This is my personal portfolio website built using React, Vite, TypeScript, and Tailwind CSS.
+This is my personal website  for my portfolio built by using react , Vite, TypeScript, and Tailwind CSS.

 ## 🚀 Tech Stack
 - React